sgoldenlab/simba/docs/Tutorial_tools.md

 1. Click on `Browse File` to select a video to convert.

-2. Choose one of the following `Convert .avi to .mp4` or `Conert mp4 into Powerpoint supported format`
+2. Choose one of the following `Convert .avi to .mp4` or `Convert mp4 into Powerpoint supported format`

 3. Click `Convert video format`.

+## CLAHE